byuceaccessibility/byuceaccessibility.github.io/README.md

 # Adding a Help Page

 Adding a help page is very simple.
-It only requires knowlegdge on the use of a markdown file.
+It only requires knowledge on the use of a markdown file.
 If you don't know what 'markdown' is, markdown is a simplified html file.
 For examples and a how to write in 'markdown' see [Docs Markdown reference](https://docs.microsoft.com/en-us/contribute/markdown-reference) from Microsoft.
+The website also uses the `kramdown` Markdown converter to translate the markdown into full HTML, see [kramdown | Quick Reference](https://kramdown.gettalong.org/quickref.html) for help.

 ## A File to Folder Structure

-To start make a new file in the `help\` folder of this respository.
-Title it using the markdown file exenstion (`YOUR-TITLE.md`).
+To start make a new file in the `help\` folder of this repository.
+Title it using the markdown file extension (`YOUR-TITLE.md`).
 In that file is where we will put all of the content of your new help page.

 Copy the text in the next paragraph to your new files contents.
 This will be the basis we will start the page with.